- Application procedure and subsequent action

-Application identifier: a string of 12 characters maximum
+The application identifier is a string of up to 12 characters maximum.

-Contour type: depends on the service; the examples given hereinafter illustrate the symbolism to use.
+The contour type depends on the service; the examples in table 1, below, illustrate which symbols to use.
 For AM, follow the contour value with the appropriate D, N or NL letters (Day, Night or Night Limit).

-The following table of examples illustrates the use of this naming convention.
-The application identifier used here for demonstration purposes is the usual " * " symbol.
+Table 1 contains examples that illustrate the use of this naming convention.
+The application identifier used here for demonstration purposes is the “*”symbol.

 The following contour type should be used for interference areas for any type of application:

 - contour type = channel + class + city of the interfering station

 Each interference area should be located in a separate set of files.

 4. AM, FM or TV proposals predicated on release of assigned broadcasting frequencies, or proposals for changes to existing broadcasting facilities